 Adolescence marks a period of significant caries activity for many individuals.
-Current research suggests that the overall caries rate is declining, yet remains highest during adolescence.9 These carious lesions often are confined to developmental pits and fissures.10
+Current research suggests that the overall caries rate is declining, yet remains highest during adolescence.
+Immature permanent tooth enamel, 10 a total increase in susceptible tooth surfaces, and environmental factors such as diet, independence to seek care or avoid it, a low priority for oral hygiene, and additional social factors also may contribute to the upward slope of caries in adolescence.
+1,11-13 It is important for the dental provider to emphasize the positive effects that fluoridation, routine professional care, patient education, and personal hygiene can have in counteracting the changing pattern of caries in the adolescent population.
+5,6,14,15

-Immature permanent tooth enamel, 11 a total increase in susceptible tooth surfaces, and environmental factors such as diet, independence to seek care or avoid it, a low priority for oral hygiene, and additional social factors also may contribute to the upward slope of caries in adolescence. ^{1,12-14} It is important for the dental provider to emphasize the positive effects that fluoridation, routine professional care, patient education, and personal hygiene can have in counteracting the changing pattern of caries in the adolescent population. ^{5,6,15}
+Management of Caries

-Management of Caries Primary prevention
+Primary prevention

 Fluoride: Fluoridation has proven to be the most economical and effective caries prevention measure.
 The adolescent can benefit from fluoride throughout the teenage years and into early adulthood.
-Although the systemic benefit of fluoride incorporation into developing enamel is not considered necessary past 16 years of age, the topical benefits of remineralization and antimicrobial activity still can be obtained through water fluoridation, professionally applied and prescribed compounds, and fluoridated dentifrices.
-16
+Although the systemic benefit of fluoride incorporation into developing enamel is not considered necessary past 16 years of age, topical benefits can be obtained through optimally-fluoridated water, professionally-applied and prescribed compounds, and fluoridated dentifrices.

-Recommendations: The adolescent should receive maximum fluoride benefit:
+Recommendations: The adolescent should receive maximum fluoride benefit dependent on risk assessment: